-Lets get back to basics, shall we?
+Let’s get back to basics, shall we?
 Web hosting and domain registration can seem daunting, but once you have the foundations under your belt, you will find yourself in good stead for developing your technical knowledge; with the added bonus of increasing your understanding of the Internet and its infrastructure.

 What is Web Hosting?

-Web hosting is a process which allows your website to be visible and accessible on the Internet.
+Web hosting is a process that allows your website to be visible and accessible on the Internet.
 Web hosting is a way of effectively selling individuals or companies’ storage space within the chosen provider’s servers.
 Web hosting companies such as Rackspace, provide a multitude of services such as shared servers, dedicated servers, cloud hosting and much more.
-Rackspace are one of the leading web hosting providers across the globe and have been a #1 provider for 3 consecutive years running!
+Rackspace is one of the leading web hosting providers across the globe and have been a #1 provider for 3 consecutive years running!

 What is Shared Hosting?